scalacenter/advisoryboard/proposals/000-ensure-compilation-scalability.md

 ## Minimization of compilation classpaths

 Our build workflow at Twitter is centered around a monorepo.
-Instead of keeping internal projects in separate repositories, we merge them into one repository (hence the name “monorepo”), significantly reducing the overhead associated with evolving independent repositories.
+Instead of keeping internal projects in separate repositories, we merge them into one repository (hence the name "monorepo"), significantly reducing the overhead associated with evolving independent repositories.

 In comparison with a more common workflow that involves a number of coarse-grained projects and intra-project incremental compilation via sbt, our build workflow relies on many more (tens of thousands) fine-grained modules and inter-project incrementality.
 This workflow is enabled by Pants, our open-source build tool that understands a multitude of languages including Java, Scala, Python and others.